jerith/Platform-Guild/sunsetted.rst

 *sunsetted* or *deprecated*.
 Commonly a sunsetted technology has been deprecated in favor of a newer choice.

-Technologies and software listed below has been sunsetted, and references to it, in code or prose within the platform, are generally the results of lack of time to fully purge them.
+Technologies and software listed below have been sunsetted, and references to them in code or prose within the platform are generally the results of lack of time to fully purge them.

 When working in an area containing references to any mentioned